16 Fantastic Day Trips from Paris by Train

 Lille is such an amazing town — it’s one of France’s best-kept secrets so don’t go telling too many people about this hidden gem of a city.

-Situated north of Paris sits Lille, known for its rich history, stunning architecture, and vibrant culture.
+Situated north of Paris sits Lille, known for its history, architecture, good food, and beer culture.
 The city is famous for its Flemish influence, which is reflected in its beautiful buildings and charming streets.

-Visitors can start at Old Town, enjoying the charming streets, historic buildings, and timeless architecture.
+Visitors usually start their visit at Old Town, enjoying the charming streets, historic buildings, and timeless architecture.
 From there, you can hit the city’s many museums and historic sites, including the Palais des Beaux-Arts, which is one of the largest art museums in France.

-One of the most popular spots to hang out in Lille is the Grand Place, which is a beautiful square surrounded by stunning architecture and outdoor cafes.
-Visitors can enjoy a coffee or a meal while taking in the beauty of the square.
+One of the most popular spots to hang out in Lille is the Grand Place, which is a beautiful square surrounded by pretty architecture and outdoor cafes.
+Enjoy a coffee or a meal while taking in the beauty of the square.

 15. Bruges